rxweb/RxWebCore.Docs/Docs/step-by-step-guide/project-creation.md

 # Project Creation
 `rxwebcore` creates a project solution using cli command and also provides command for scaffolding things.

 Let's consider a scenario where you want to create a HumanResourceApplication using the below CLI command.

-Before firing the below command there must be Database server having two blank databases(main and log).
+> Before firing the below command there must be Database server having two blanl databases.
+First is the main database which contains all the defaults tables of applications and log database which is used for logging(exception logging, data entity logging and request logging).

 ```js
 rxwebcore --add-project <Project_Name>